Nelson River DC Transmission System: Bipole 1

 Bipole 1 runs 895 km from Radisson to Dorsey.
 It was originally rated to run at a maximum potential difference of ±450 kilovolts and a maximum power of 1620 megawatts.
-This results in an electric current of 1800 Amperes.
+This results in an electric current of 1800 amperes.

-Bipole 1 consists of six, 6-pulse converter groups at each end (three in series per pole), each originally rated at 150 kV DC, 1800 A. Each converter group can be bridged at the DC side with a vacuum switch.
+Bipole 1 consists of six 6-pulse converter groups at each end (three in series per pole), each originally rated at 150 kV DC, 1800 A. Each converter group can be bridged at the DC side with a vacuum switch.
 Subsequent upgrades have increased the current rating to 2000 A and the voltage rating of most equipment to 166 kV per bridge (i.e., 500 kV total), although as of January 2013 Manitoba Hydro still report that the line is operated at +463 kV/−450 kV.

 When it was built between March 1971 and October 1977, mercury-arc valves were used to rectify the alternating current.
 These valves, supplied by English Electric, each had six anode columns in parallel and were the most powerful mercury arc valves ever built.
 Each of them had a weight of 22,500 lb, a length of 15 ft, a width of 8 ft and a height of 13 ft.
-Between 1992 and 1993 the mercury arc valves of Pole 1 were replaced with thyristor valves by GEC Alsthom, increasing the maximum power and voltage of the line to its current levels.
+Between 1992 and 1993 the mercury arc valves of Pole 1 were replaced with solid state thyristors from GEC Alsthom, increasing the maximum power and voltage of the line to its current levels.
 The mercury arc valves of Pole 2 were replaced later by Siemens.
-By the end of 2004 the last of the mercury arc valves in Pole 2 had been replaced by thyristor valves.
+By the end of 2004 the last of the mercury arc valves in Pole 2 had been replaced by thyristors.

-At both Radisson and Dorsey, the thyristor valves are situated in the same hall where the mercury arc valves originally stood.
+At both Radisson and Dorsey, the thyristors are situated in the same hall where the mercury arc valves originally stood.
 At both locations, the hall has a height of 60 ft, a width of 75 ft and a length of 145 ft.